MishraLokesh/My_Dependabot/README.md

 After installation, the sdk_tool is ready to be used
 #
-The test csv file 'dyte.csv' is already there.
+The test csv file 'test.csv' is already there.
 Only change to me made is the GitHub username and Bearer Token in .env file.
 Currently they are set to mine, in order to fork and generate a pull request from there
 #